kragen/derctuo/markdown/long-distance-radio.md

 array is limited by the number of transmitters rather than the aperture, the diffraction beam divergence needs to be less than 4 pi/1000 steradians, very crudely, which I think means less than about 110 milliradians, 6 degrees.
-Suppose we're using 1.220λ/D, the Airy limit for a circular aperture, as an approximation, and we use 1 MHz for λ: 300 m.
+Suppose we’re using 1.220λ/D, the Airy limit for a circular aperture, as an approximation, and we use 1 MHz for λ: 300 m.
 So we want 1.220 300 m/D = 0.11, so D = 1.220 300 m / 0.11 = 3.3 km, like, a transmitter every 100 m.
 Or 10 km if we want to get all the way down to 300 kHz.
-Normally we'd worry about sidelobes from spreading the transmitters too far apart, but I think that problem disappears with ultrawideband signals, since the sidebands for all the different frequencies are in different places.
+Normally we’d worry about sidelobes from spreading the transmitters too far apart, but I think that problem disappears with ultrawideband signals, since the sidebands for all the different frequencies are in different places.

-However, if the transceivers are all on the ground, which is nearly planar, we're still going to have massive diffraction in the vertical direction, as our energy is spread across 30 degrees or more, even after half of it is reflected from the ground.
+However, if the transceivers are all on the ground, which is nearly planar, we’re still going to have massive diffraction in the vertical direction, as our energy is spread across 30 degrees or more, even after half of it is reflected from the ground.